multiscale/muscle3/docs/source/examples/README.rst

     examples$ MUSCLE3_HOME=/path/to/muscle3 make fortran

-Note that you need to run the Python build in order to be able to run the C++ or Fortran examples, as it does the set-up required to run the manager, which you always need to run a MUSCLE simulation.
+Note that the C++ and Fortran builds will run the Python one as well, because it does the set-up required to run the manager, which you always need to run a MUSCLE3 simulation.

 Once you've built the examples, you can run them via the MUSCLE manager.
 By specifying different yMMSL files, different scenarios can be run.
 The various